tyoras/tyoras-agitnoster-theme/README.md

 ## Compatibility
-Agitnoster theme requires an unicode-compatible font to show git status properly.
+Tyoras Agitnoster theme requires an unicode-compatible font to show git status properly.

 To check if your terminal and font support all required characters run the following command: